Chapter 7 Bankruptcy and Legal Judgments

 A Good Bankruptcy Attorney Can Help

 It’s important to remember that nothing is written in stone, and an experienced Chapter 7 bankruptcy attorney can help you get more of your debts discharged than you could on your own.
 The process of filing for bankruptcy is a complicated endeavor, so why not allow someone who’s been doing it for over two decades take the reins on your case.
-Call the San Fernando Valley attorneys at the Nader Law Firm for a free consultation, at (800) 568-0707.
+Call the San Fernando Valley attorneys at Nader & Berneman for a free consultation, at (800) 568-0707.

 - Wolfe v.
 Jacobson - Don’t Hide Your Assets During a Chapter 7